-In April, 2008, an independent Developmental Disorders ( DD) Program was established in the Dept. of Psychiatry at UBC; distinct from both Child and Adolescent Psychiatry and Neuropsychiatry, but with components from both areas.
-The preliminary discussions around this Program, were hosted by Trevor Young ( Head of Psychiatry at UBC) and attended by Trevor Hurwitz ( Director of Neuropsychiatry Program), Jana Davidson ( Director of Child and Adolescent Psychiatry Program), Jon Fleming ( residency training director) and Robin Friedlander ( currently Director of the DD Program).
+In April, 2008, an independent Neurodevelopmental Disorders (ND) Program, distinct from both Child and Adolescent Psychiatry and Neuropsychiatry but with components from both areas, was established in the Department of Psychiatry at UBC.
+The preliminary discussions around this Program were hosted by Trevor Young (Head of Psychiatry at UBC) and attended by Trevor Hurwitz (Director of Neuropsychiatry Program), Jana Davidson (Director of Child and Adolescent Psychiatry Program), Jon Fleming (then residency training director) and Robin Friedlander (currently Director of the ND Program).

-The term Developmental Disorders is an umbrella term, which refers to disorders of the developing nervous system , resulting in impaired intellectual and/ or adaptive functioning.
+The term Neurodevelopmental Disorders is an umbrella term, which refers to disorders of the developing nervous system, resulting in impaired intellectual and/or adaptive functioning.

-This definition of developmental disorder includes children, youth and adults with Autism Spectrum Disorders, Fetal Alcohol Spectrum Disorders and other genetic and metabolic syndromes.
+This definition of neurodevelopmental disorder includes children, youth and adults with Autism Spectrum Disorders, Fetal Alcohol Spectrum Disorders and other genetic and metabolic syndromes.

-In British Columbia, long-stay institutions for people with developmental disorders have been closed.
-In 1981, the government announced a commitment to the closures of all long stay institutions for people with developmental disabilities.
-The aim of the policy of deinstitutionalization was to provide services closer to home.
+In British Columbia, long-stay institutions for people with neurodevelopmental disorders have been closed.
+In 1981, the government announced a commitment to the closures of all long stay institutions for people with neurodevelopmental disabilities.
+The aim of the policy of de-institutionalization was to provide services closer to home.

 With these closures, specific health and social care protocols were developed between the Ministry of Health (now Ministry of Health Services) and the Ministry of Social Services.

-These Ministries created two community based programs , to support people with developmental disorders:
+These Ministries created two community-based programs to support people with neurodevelopmental disorders:

 - Health Services for Community Living (HSCL)